-To invoke a JMS transport JAX-RPC Web Service using the JMS Message ID pattern, complete the following steps:
+To invoke a JMS transport JAX-RPC web service using the JMS Message ID pattern, complete the following steps:

-1. Create a JMS Request-Response AquaLogic Service Bus business service that uses the JMS Message ID pattern to invoke the JMS transport JAX-RPC Web Service.
+Create a JMS Request-Response ALSB business service that uses the JMS Message ID pattern to invoke the JMS transport JAX-RPC web service.
+For more information, see "JMS Transport Configuration page" in Business Services: Creating and Managing in Using the AquaLogic Service Bus Console.

 This business service uses JMS transport.
-The JMS queue JNDI name portion of the end point URI must be the same as the queue attribute specified in the @WLJmsTransport annotation of the JMS transport JAX-RPC Web Service.
+The JMS queue JNDI name portion of the end point URI must be the same as the queue attribute specified in the @WLJmsTransport annotation of the JMS transport JAX-RPC web service.
 For example:

-'''

-jms://localhost:7001/AJMSConnectionFactoryJNDIName/JmsTransportServiceR

-equestQueue

-'''
+$\verb|jms://localhost:7001/AJMSConnectionFactoryJNDIName/JmsTransportServiceR| equestQueue$